-Physical Therapy.
-Our goal is to help residents obtain their highest functional mobility level possible.
-Upon a physician’s referral, a resident can receive an evaluation with follow-up treatment as appropriate from the Physical Therapy Department.
-Physical therapy services include therapeutic exercise, mobilization, transfer, and gait training following injury or surgery, stroke rehabilitation, muscle/joint pain therapy, balance training, and vestibular rehabilitation.
+Physical Therapy practitioners help residents obtain their highest possible functional mobility level.
+Upon their physician’s referral, the resident will receive an evaluation with follow-up treatment options from the Physical Therapy Department.
+Physical therapy services include:

-The Speech-Language Pathology Department helps residents at Sunnyside Health Care Center maximize their communication, cognition, and swallowing skills for an improved quality of life and independence.
-Our therapists assess the resident’s communication and update the caregiving team about appropriate communication strategies that will help the resident.
-If the resident is staying at Sunnyside Health Care Center for rehabilitation, we provide therapeutic activities and compensatory strategies such as memory journals or visual aids to improve their cognitive linguistic skills.
+The Speech-Language Pathology Department helps Sunnyside Health Care Center residents maximize their communication, cognition, and swallowing skills for an improved quality of life and independence.
+Our therapists assess the resident’s communication and update the caregiving team about appropriate communication strategies.
+If the resident is staying at Sunnyside Health Care Center for rehabilitation, we will provide therapeutic activities and compensatory strategies such as memory journals or visual aids to improve their cognitive linguistic skills.

-The Speech-Language Pathology Department also assesses and rehabilitates the muscles involved in swallowing to enhance intake and reduce the risk of choking.
+The Speech-Language Pathology Department will also assess and rehabilitate the muscles involved in swallowing to enhance intake and reduce the risk of choking.
 In some cases, a modified-texture diet or thickened liquids may be recommended to make chewing and swallowing safer and more efficient.

 Our speech-language pathologists regularly screen residents to make sure their communication, cognition, and swallowing needs are met.
 A physician referral is needed before a full speech-language pathology evaluation and rehabilitation course can be completed.

 Speech-language pathology services are available Monday through Friday.